 What is solitary confinement?

 Solitary confinement is the practice of isolating people in closed cells for 22-24 hours a day, virtually free of human contact, for periods of time ranging from days to decades.

 The places where people are held in isolation also go by various names.
 In California, long-term solitary confinement units are referred to as Security Housing Units (SHUs); in New York, the same acronym stands for Special Housing Units.
-In Oregon, the long-term isolation units are called Intensive Management Units (IMUs), while in Pennsylvania they are called Restricted Housing Units (RHUs).
+In Oregon, long-term isolation units are called Intensive Management Units (IMUs), while in Pennsylvania they are Restricted Housing Units (RHUs).
 In the federal system, one type of solitary confinement takes place in Special Management Units (SMUs), and another in Communications Management Units (CMUs).
 What all share are conditions of extreme isolation and sensory deprivation within a small, confined space, alone or, in limited cases, with a cellmate.

 Most prisons in the United States contain a solitary confinement unit, and most local jails include cells where people are held in solitary.
 In addition, some incarcerated people are held in isolation in special “supermax” prisons, such as California’s Pelican Bay, Virginia’s Red Onion, and the federal government’s ADX in Florence, Colorado.
 At least 44 states and the federal system now have supermax prisons, which are generally composed solely of solitary confinement cells.
-Other incarcerated people live in SHUs, RHUs, and IMUs within ordinary prisons, and in solitary cells inside local jails.
-In some units and facilities, people are locked down 22 or more hours a day in small cells with a cellmate.

 How many people are held in solitary confinement?

 The number of people held in solitary confinement in the United States has been notoriously difficult to determine.
 The lack of reliable information is due to state-by-state variances and shortcomings in data gathering and ideas of what constitutes solitary confinement.
 The most recent and comprehensive count, presented in a May 2023 report published by Solitary Watch and the Unlock the Box campaign, found that more than 122,000 incarcerated men, women, and children are held in some form of isolated confinement on any given day.